Understanding ADHD And Addiction

 Those who have ADHD may be more inclined to use drugs or alcohol as a way to cope with the symptoms that come with this disorder.
-Others may be prescribed stimulants to treat ADHD and become hooked.
-Either can lead to a cycle of addiction that is hard to diagnose or treat without professional help.
+Others may be prescribed Stimulants to treat ADHD and become hooked.
+In either case, a cycle of addiction that is hard to diagnose or treat without professional help.

-Approximately 25 percent of adults that go to a treatment center for alcohol and substance abuse also live with ADHD.
+Approximately 25% of adults that go to a treatment center for alcohol and substance abuse also live with ADHD.

 There are various treatment programs that focus on addressing both ADHD and addiction simultaneously.
 Addiction treatment programs for individuals with ADHD emphasize a dual diagnosis approach and utilize various types of therapy to allow for healing and healthy habits to take form.

-There are several things that can affect someone’s chance of developing ADHD, including:
+There are several things that can affect someone’s chance of developing ADHD or an addiction, including:

 Heredity is the most common cause of ADHD.
-Children with ADHD are four times as likely to have a family member also diagnosed with ADHD.
+Children with ADHD are 4 times as likely to have a family member also diagnosed with ADHD.
+Genes also play a role in the development of addiction.

-Researchers have found a connection between mothers who used tobacco products or alcohol during pregnancy and the development of ADHD in their children.
-Lead exposure has also been linked to hyperactivity.
+Researchers have found a connection between the maternal use of tobacco products or alcohol during pregnancy and the development of ADHD in their children.
+Lead exposure has also been linked to hyperactivity; exposure to illicit substances in the womb may result in substance dependency in the newborn upon birth.

-Injury to the brain, a brain tumor, stroke or disease can cause inattention and poor regulation of motor activity and impulses.
-This is an uncommon cause of ADHD.
+Injury to the brain, a brain tumor, stroke, or disease can cause inattention and poor regulation of motor activity and impulses.
+This is an uncommon cause of ADHD; decreased impulse control may also lead to addiction.

 Treating ADHD and substance abuse can be challenging because the medications used to treat ADHD can also become habit-forming.
 Stimulants like Ritalin and Adderall are often effective at managing symptoms, but they also have a high potential for abuse.
 During treatment, it is imperative to monitor both issues at the same time.

-A multidimensional approach to treatment can help those living with ADHD and addiction find long-term healing.
+A multidimensional approach to treatment can help those living with ADHD and a substance use disorder (SUD) find long-term healing.

 The symptoms and development of ADHD vary from person to person, as some will show symptoms that others lack based on the type of ADHD that is present.

-The core characteristics of this disorder fall into three categories:
+The core characteristics of this disorder fall into 3 categories:

 - Lack of ability to pay attention or focus

-Within these three categories, there are various behavioral patterns that meet the criteria of ADHD:
+Within these 3 categories, there are various behavioral patterns that meet the criteria of ADHD:

 - Difficulty finishing tasks